Find synonyms Find exact match

 The appearance of tinea pedis, cruris, and corporis can be modified in patients who have inappropriately been treated with topical steroids.
 This is referred to as tinea incognito.
 Patients can have diminished erythema without the typical scaling erythematous border, or can develop a folliculitis (Majocchi granuloma) that may require oral antifungal therapy.
 (See 'Majocchi's granuloma' below.)

-Diagnosis — KOH examination of scales scraped from the lesion will show the segmented hyphae and arthrospores characteristic of all dermatophyte infections.
+Diagnosis — Potassium hydroxide (KOH) examination of scales scraped from the lesion will show the segmented hyphae and arthrospores characteristic of all dermatophyte infections.
 Highest yields are obtained from material taken from the active border of the lesion.
 Cultures (on Sabouraud's medium) can also be used to confirm the diagnosis.

 Other common skin disorders that may present with erythematous patches or plaques in the inguinal region include inverse psoriasis (picture 20), erythrasma (picture 21A), seborrheic dermatitis (picture 22), and candidal intertrigo.
 A KOH preparation positive for hyphae rules out the first three disorders.
 Candidiasis is suggested by the presence of erythematous patches with satellite papules and pustules (picture 23A-B).
 Candidal pseudohyphae, hyphae, and/or yeast cells are visualized on KOH preparation (picture 24A-B).
 (See "Candidal intertrigo".)